Princess Mononoke

 Princess Mononoke was theatrically released in Japan on July 12, 1997, and broke several box office records.
 Suzuki led the film's marketing, then the largest advertisement campaign in Japan.
 It eventually became the highest-grossing film in the country.
 Following a distribution deal struck between Tokuma Shoten and Walt Disney Studios, it was the first of Studio Ghibli's films to be released internationally and was given to Miramax Films to be dubbed into English and distributed in North America.
 Neil Gaiman wrote the translation, making significant alterations for its American audience; the dub underperformed at the box office.
-As of 2025, the film has grossed through various theatrical and home media releases.
+As of 2026, the film has grossed through various theatrical and home media releases.
 It received a broadly positive critical response in both Japan and the United States and earned a number of major Japanese accolades, including top awards at the Mainichi Film Awards and the Japan Academy Film Prize.
 Its sustained popularity and cultural impact have since made it a cult film.

 Plot summary

 In Muromachi-era Japan, the last Emishi prince, Ashitaka, kills a gigantic demon to protect his village, but his arm is afflicted by its curse.
 The demon, once the boar god Nago, was corrupted by an iron ball embedded in its body.
 Learning that the curse will eventually kill him, Ashitaka is exiled to the west, seeking a cure by uncovering the source of Nago's hatred.

 On his journey, Ashitaka discovers that the curse grants him supernatural strength.
 He encounters a monk named Jigo, who advises him to seek answers in the nearby mountains from the Forest Spirit – a deer-like god of life and death that transforms into the giant Nightwalker at sunset.
 Guided by tiny kodama, Ashitaka passes through the forest of the gods, where he catches a glimpse of the Forest Spirit.
-Meanwhile, a group of men led by Lady Eboshi repel an attack by a pack of wolves led by the goddess Moro and her adopted human daughter, San.
+Meanwhile, Lady Eboshi and her men repel an attack by a pack of wolves led by the wolf goddess Moro and her adopted human daughter, San.